-(1) The Texas Department of Human Services (DHS), Long Term Care-Regulatory in Austin, Texas, must be notified in writing of construction start.
+(1) HHSC in Austin, Texas, must be notified in writing of construction start.

 (2) All construction must be done in accordance with minimum licensing requirements.
 It is the sponsor's responsibility to employ qualified personnel to prepare the contract documents for construction of a new facility or remodeling of an existing facility.
-Contract documents for additions and remodeling and for the construction of an entirely new facility must be prepared by an architect licensed by the Texas State Board of Architectural Examiners .
+Contract documents for additions and remodeling and for the construction of an entirely new facility must be prepared by an architect licensed by the Texas Board of Architectural Examiners (TBAE).
 Drawings must bear the seal of the architect.
-Certain parts of final plans, designs, and specifications must bear the seal of a registered professional engineer approved by the State Board of Registration for Professional Engineers to operate in Texas.
+Certain parts of final plans, designs, and specifications must bear the seal of a registered professional engineer approved by the Texas Board of Professional Engineers to operate in Texas.
 These certain parts include sheets and sections covering structural, electrical, mechanical, and sanitary engineering.

-(A) Remodeling is the construction, removal, or relocation of walls and partitions; the construction of foundations, floors, or ceiling-roof assemblies; the expanding or altering of safety systems (including, but not limited to, sprinkler, fire alarm, and emergency systems); or the conversion of space in a facility to a different use.
+(A) Remodeling is the construction, removal, or relocation of walls and partitions; the construction of foundations, floors, or ceiling-roof assemblies; the expanding or altering of safety systems (including sprinkler, fire alarm, and emergency systems); or the conversion of space in a facility to a different use.

 (B) General maintenance and repairs of existing material and equipment, repainting, applications of new floor, wall, or ceiling finishes, or similar projects are not included as remodeling, unless as a part of new construction.
-DHS must be provided flame spread documentation for new materials applied as finishes.
+HHSC must be provided flame spread documentation for new materials applied as finishes.

 (b) Contract documents.